Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 6. when in any account, we could enumerate files and even spawn new shells

 ---
-### Performing a Golden Ticket Attack
+### Performing a Golden Ticket Attack with a Pass the Ticket attack
-On the DC we have installed mimikatz.exe by GentleKiwi.
+On the DC we have obtained mimikatz.exe by GentleKiwi.